cloudposse-terraform-components/aws-managed-grafana-api-key/src/README.md

 # Component: `managed-grafana-api-key`

-This component is responsible for provisioning an API Key for an Amazon Managed Grafana workspace.
+This component provisions an API Key for an Amazon Managed Grafana workspace.

-We use this API with the [Grafana Terraform provider](https://registry.terraform.io/providers/grafana/grafana/latest) in other `managed-grafana` sub components.
+It is intended for use with the [Grafana Terraform provider](https://registry.terraform.io/providers/grafana/grafana/latest) in other `managed-grafana` sub-components.
 ## Usage

 **Stack Level**: Regional